Reading Navigation

 Vagus nerve stimulation (VNS)

 This therapy involves surgically implanting a device that delivers mild electrical pulses to the vagus nerve in the neck.
-VNS is FDA-approved for chronic depression and has demonstrated improvements in long-term trials, though benefits often take months to appear.
-Long-term studies indicate that patients who respond can maintain their improvement for years, making VNS a durable yet invasive option.
+VNS is FDA-approved for chronic depression and has demonstrated19 improvements in long-term trials, though benefits often take months to appear.
+Long-term studies indicate20 that patients who respond can maintain their improvement for years, making VNS a durable yet invasive option.
 Compared to ketamine’s rapid onset, VNS is slow-acting but potentially more stabilising in the long run.

 Deep brain stimulation (DBS)

 DBS is still experimental for depression, requiring neurosurgical implantation of electrodes into targeted brain regions.
-Meta-analyses report response and remission rates ranging from ~50–60%, though results remain mixed.
-Recent high-quality trials, however, show that in carefully selected patients, DBS can produce long-lasting remission, with some studies reporting up to 70% remission within 6 months.
+Meta-analyses report21 response and remission rates ranging from ~50–60%, though results remain mixed.
+Recent high-quality trials, however, show that in carefully selected patients, DBS can produce long-lasting remission, with some studies reporting up to 70% remission22 within 6 months.
 In contrast, ketamine is non-surgical and fast-acting, though with less certainty about long-term outcomes.